bens4lsu/theskinny-publish/Content/blog2/lsu-vs-tennessee.md

 It's a bad thing that I used up my "way too drunk" tailgate day on a Monday.

-<span class="spanEndPreview">&nbsp;</span><br /><br />Before Hurricane Rita blew in, we had the mother of tailgate parties planned.
+Before Hurricane Rita blew in, we had the mother of tailgate parties planned.
 I was heading to campus at 5:00 AM or so, just to make sure we could have the party in the spot that we like,  On Monday, I got out there a bit before noon, and I had to squat right next to another tailgate to get an address in my general tailgate neighborhood.

 It was probably the hottest tailgate I remember, which might (or might not) have something to do with all of the drinking.
 It was miserable, but at least I wasn't in costume.
 The best I saw was a guy in a white body suit, with purple and gold tiger stripes dyed into the fabric.
 He accessorized with cowboy boots, a holster, with whisky bottles in place of sidearms, and a ten gallon hat.
 Very stylish.